sujoyrc/hindustani_raga_dataset_processing/README.md

 **Pune Singers:**

 For SM, the voice was loud enough so ANR was working well.
 But it was not working better than Spleeter.
-For other Pune Singers ANR is working worse than Spleeter.
+For other Pune Singers ANR was working worse than Spleeter.
 So for new singers, using Spleeter only was the best.
-Audacity noise removal is not improving, irrespective of whether we use Spleeter or not.
+Audacity noise removal was not showing improvement, irrespective of whether we used Spleeter or not.
 Because of the loud tanpura, we need the aggressive splitting of Spleeter to get the separated vocals.

 **Durham Singers:**